Pentest- Hands-on exp.

 1. Familiarize yourself with the basics of computer science and networking.
 This can involve taking online courses or reading books to learn about topics such as data structures, algorithms, and network protocols.

-2. Learn a programming language such as Python or linux commands.
-These languages are commonly used in pentesting and can be useful for creating custom tools.
+2. Learn a programming language such as Python or Linux commands.
+These languages are commonly used in pen testing and can be useful for creating custom tools.
 You can find online tutorials and resources to help you learn these languages.

 3. Get hands-on experience by setting up a lab environment and practicing on vulnerable systems.
 There are many virtual machine images available online that you can use for this purpose.